 two or more elements.

-A MIXTURE is a combination elements or compounds that can be separated
+A MIXTURE is a combination elements or compounds that can be

-is the chemical combination two or more atoms.
+A MOLECULE is the chemical combination two or more atoms.
 In

-a compound, the molecule is the smallest particle that has all the characteristics the compound.
+a compound, the molecule is the smallest particle that has all the characteristics

-in an electron is two types - kinetic (energy motion)
+ENERGY in an electron is two types - kinetic (energy motion)

 and potential (energy position).